Misterblue/opensim-docker/image-opensim/README.md

 Initially, there are two configuratioms:

 - standalone: a simple run of OpenSimulator image in a single docker container using SQLite for the simulator database
-- standalone-mysql: a configuration that uses MariaDB for the simulator database and can persist the database state between simulator runs
+- standalone-sql: a configuration that uses MariaDB for the simulator database and can persist the database state between simulator runs

 These configurations include all the setup and configuration for the OpenSimulator instance such as region names and locations.